Yé-yé: Yé-yé girls

+Outside of France

 Although originating in France, the yé-yé movement extended over Western Europe.

+Italy

 Italian singer Mina became her country's first female rock-and-roll singer in 1959.
 In the following few years, she moved to middle-of-the-road girl pop.
 After her scandalous relationship and pregnancy with a married actor in 1963, Mina developed her image into that of a grown-up "bad girl".
 An example of her style may be found in the lyrics of the song "Ta-ra-ta-ta": "The way you smoke, you are irresistible to me, you look like a real man."
 By contrast, her compatriot Rita Pavone cast the image of a typical teenage yé-yé girl; for example, the lyrics of her 1964 hit "Cuore" complained how love made the protagonist suffer.

-In Italy, the yé-yé wave ended around 1967, vanishing under the emergence of British blues rock, pop and psychedelia.

 Parisian-born singer Catherine Spaak had a massive success in Italy with a style very close to that of Françoise Hardy.
 Other significant Italian yé-yé girls include Mari Marabini, Carmen Villani, Anna Identici and the girl groups Le Amiche, Le Snobs and Sonia e le Sorelle.

+United Kingdom

 British singer Sandie Shaw recorded Puppet on a String in 1967 and won the Eurovision Song Contest 1967, the first for the United Kingdom.

+Spain

-In Spain, yé-yé music was at first considered to be incompatible with Catholicism, in then Francoist Spain.
+In Spain, which was under the rule of the Fascist Francoist regime, yé-yé music was at first considered to be incompatible with Catholicism.
 However, this did not stop the yé-yé culture from spreading, although a bit later than in the rest of Europe; in 1968 Spanish yé-yé girl Massiel won the Eurovision song contest with "La, la, la", while the sweet, naïve-looking singer Karina enjoyed success as the Spanish yé-yé queen with her hits "En un mundo nuevo" and "El baúl de los recuerdos".
 In the 1965 film Historias de la televisión, Concha Velasco's character, who competes against a yé-yé girl, sings La chica ye-ye ("The Yé-yé Girl").

-The song became a hit, and Velasco is often remembered as, of course, la chica yeyé.
+The song became a hit, and Velasco is often remembered as la chica yeyé.